zouhir96/portfolio-legacy/README.md

 # Portfolio Usin Next.js

 ## 📝 About
-Single page web applications
-This project is a challenge to get interviewed for a Job Position The idea is to develop and android application that Consumes the TheMovieDb public Api
+I have developed this project when i was learning Next.js framework the idea is to an easy and super fast single page application.
+It covers Next.js features such as:
+- Pages
+- Styles
+- External libraries (Material Ui, Styled components)
+- Routing and dynamic Routing using Next/Link and UseRouter hook
+- etc...

-## 🔨 Stack
+### 🔨 Stack
 - Next.js
 - Material Ui
 - Styled Components